Our Review of

 - All below-grade openings in the foundation and walls are sealed to reduce soil gas entry into the home.

-4. Vent Pipe: A 3- or 4-inch PVC pipe (or other gas-tight pipe) runs from the gas-permeable layer through the house to the roof, to safely vent radon and other soil gases to the outside.
+- A PVC vent pipe runs from the gas-permeable layer through the house to the roof, to safely vent Radon and other soil gases to the outside.

-5. Junction Boxes: An electrical junction box is included in the attic to make the wiring and installation of a vent fan easier.
-For example, you decide to activate the passive system because your test result showed an elevated radon level (4 pCi/L or more).
+- The diagram also shows electrical boxes for wiring and installation of a vent fan.
 A separate junction box is placed in the living space to power the vent fan alarm.
 An alarm is installed along with the vent fan to indicate when the vent fan is not operating properly.

 When we built our home, we followed the EPA advice and had the contractor install similar features, just in case Radon gas would become a problem.
 We are relieved to be able to report that the home does not have a Radon problem.
 Would we go back and leave out the Radon Resistant Features?
 No way.
 The construction expense was minimal and we value that we did it right from the start.

 This series is provided to inform about Radon at Lake Tahoe and beyond.
 On each page, you can view more by clicking on one of the navigation links below.

 Find out if you have Radon...